- 911 calls can be an essential form of evidence because they provide truthful accounts of accidents right after they occur.

 - Can a high volume of calls prove the accident was a serious accident?
 Does 911 call volume matter at all?

-Evidence is Critical To The Success of an Injury Case
+Evidence Is Critical to the Success of an Injury Case

-If the accident was serious enough to cause injuries, it’s likely that a personal injury claim or case may result.
-There are hospital bills to cover, physical pain and suffering and mental anguish to get past, and cars to repair.
+If an accident was serious enough to cause injuries, it’s likely that a personal injury claim or case may result.
+There are hospital bills to cover, physical pain and suffering to endure, mental anguish to get through, and cars to repair.
 With so much on the line, evidence is crucial to a car accident case.

 Fresh from the scene, these calls are often the best and most truthful accounts of what actually happened.
 Plus, they often contain the raw and unvarnished emotion of witnesses or victims, which can be used as evidence down the line.

 Why 911 Calls Can Be Effective Evidence for a Personal Injury Case

 To win or recover in almost any Georgia personal injury case, evidence is key.
 If you’re involved in a serious accident, the call you make to 911 can not only save your life—but also save your case down the road.

 Emotions can get heated after a car accident.
 Blame gets thrown, tears get shed.
 When it comes to reliable accounts, 911 recordings provide some of the most crucial evidence available.

 Many recordings contain illuminating statements made by the drivers involved, including admission to fault.
 These statements, especially if later denied, can be used to challenge a defendant.